ramonupf/VietnameseToneCNN/ReadMe.md

 ## Contact

-If you have any issues or need data access, please open an issue or contact us.
+If you have any issues or need data access, please open an issue or contact me through GitHub or email.